Spoilers For Thursday’s ‘General Hospital’: Oscar Starts Making Difficult Preparations For What’s Ahead

 Carly has tried to help Joss allow Kim and Drew some space to have some privacy with Oscar, but they know that Oscar wants his girlfriend with him.
 It looks like this may be a complicated dance as everybody shuffles to find their places.

 SheKnows Soaps notes that Carly will be moved to tears over something during Thursday’s show.
 While General Hospital spoilers don’t specifically note that this is related to Oscar, it seems virtually certain.
-Carly isn’t particularly close to Kim or Drew, but she knows how much Joss loves Oscar and watching all of this play out will most certainly generate some big emotions for Carly.
+Carly isn’t particularly close to Kim or Drew, but she knows how much Joss loves Oscar.
+Watching all of this play out will most certainly generate some big emotions for Carly.

 WATCH: Carly comforts Josslyn as best she can – after Monica tells them how little time she thinks Oscar has left. @RealEdenMccoy @itsgarrentho @lldubs @lesliecharleson @TamaraBraun #GH pic.twitter.com/3TGAY9Ot8N